Top of the page

-A man has erection problems if he cannot get or keep an erection that is firm enough for him to have sex.
+You have erection problems if you can't get or keep an erection that is firm enough for you to have sex.
 Erection problems are also called erectile dysfunction or impotence.

-Most men have erection problems every now and then.
+It's common to have erection problems every now and then.
 This is normal.
 These problems can occur at any age.
-But they are more common in older men, who often have other health problems.
-Treatment can help both older and younger men.
+But they are more common as you get older, when you are more likely to have other health problems.
+Treatment can help if you are older or younger.

+To reduce your risk of having erection problems, lead a healthy lifestyle—eat healthy foods; be active; and don't smoke, drink too much alcohol, or use illegal drugs.
 You may be able to avoid erection problems related to anxiety and stress by talking with your partner about your concerns.
 This may help you relax.

 Health Tools help you make wise health decisions or take action to improve your health.

 Erection problems may be caused by physical problems related to the blood vessels, nerves, and hormones.
-Or they may be caused by psychological issues.
+Or they may be caused by mental health issues.

-Normally, an erection occurs when your imagination or senses (vision, hearing, touch, smell, taste) are stimulated and you become aroused.
+Normally, an erection occurs when your imagination or senses (vision, hearing, touch, smell, taste) are stimulated.
+You then get aroused.
 Your central nervous system sends nerve impulses that increase blood flow to your penis.

-Even with an erection problem, a man may still have sexual desire and be able to have an orgasm and to ejaculate.
+The only symptom of an erection problem is being unable to get and keep an erection that is firm enough or lasts long enough to have sex.
+But even with an erection problem, you may still have sexual desire and be able to have an orgasm and to ejaculate.

-Most men have erection problems now and then.
+It's common to have erection problems now and then.
 But when erection problems are lasting, they can affect your self-image, sex life, and relationship.
 When you have erection problems often, "performance anxiety" can make the problem worse.
-If you cannot keep an erection that is firm enough for intercourse, or if you have an orgasm before or right after entering your partner (premature ejaculation), you may feel frustrated and believe you aren't pleasing your partner.
+If you can't keep an erection that is firm enough for intercourse, or if you have an orgasm before or right after entering your partner (premature ejaculation), you may feel frustrated and believe you aren't pleasing your partner.
 All of these things could affect how you view your relationship.

 Fortunately, many of the things that cause erection problems can be treated.